Is Your Leg Pain Sciatica?

 Cause and Treatment of Sciatica

 One method of determining if you have sciatica is analyzing your condition before the pain started.
 If you are older and have a history of back pain conditions like degenerative spondylolisthesis, the stress of that situation may have transferred down to your leg.
-The same applies to younger adults that took treatment or surgery for degenerative disc disease, lumbar herniated disc, or isthmic spondylolisthesis.
+The same applies to younger adults that took treatment or surgery for degenerative disc disease after a traumatic event, lumbar herniated disc, or isthmic spondylolisthesis.
 If you don’t have a history of back pain conditions, a traumatic event (such as an intense physical activity) may be the cause.